-Let’s face it—2020 has been a pretty tough and disruptive year for everyone in the world during the COVID-19 pandemic.
-Despite this current reality, we’re still charging on into the future.
+Let’s face it—the last couple of years have been very challenging for all due to the COVID-19 pandemic.
+Despite this reality, we’re still charging on into the future.

 New advances in technology are still disrupting our lives—in many cases—for the best.
 Note that some of them are already in place, but they are still evolving and changing at a rapid pace, meaning the impact of these advances will only amplify.

-Here is a list of top disruptive technologies we are seeing in 2021:
+Here is a list of the top disruptive technologies we are seeing in 2024:

 - 3D Printing